Local numerical equivalences and Okounkov bodies in higher dimensions: Introduction

 where each $Y_i$ is of codimension $i$ in $X$ and is smooth at the point $x$.
 Using a given admissible flag $Y_\bullet$ on $X$, we can define a valuation-like function $\nu_{Y_\bullet} \colon |D|_{\R}\to \R^{n}$.
 The \emph{Okounkov body} $\okbd_{Y_\bullet}(D)$ of a divisor $D$ with respect to an admissible flag $Y_\bullet$ is defined as the closure of the convex hull of the image $\nu_{Y_\bullet}(|D|_{\R})$ in the Euclidean space $\R^n$.
 See Section \ref{okbd_sec} for the precise construction of the Okounkov body.

 By \cite[Proposition 4.1]{lm-nobody} and \cite[Theorem A]{Jow}, if $D, D'$ are big divisors on a smooth projective variety $X$, then $D$ is numerically equivalent to $D'$ if and only if $\okbd_{Y_\bullet}(D)=\okbd_{Y_\bullet}(D')$ for all admissible flags $Y_\bullet$ on $X$.
 This result is extended to the limiting Okounkov bodies of pseudoeffective divisors in \cite[Theorem C]{CHPW-okbd I}.
 Therefore, in principle, all the numerical information of a pseudoeffective divisor $D$ must be contained in the set of Okounkov bodies of $D$ with respect to all the admissible flags.
 Based on these results, there have been extensive and thorough studies of asymptotic numerical positivity of divisors via Okounkov bodies.
-The recent results tell us that the ``local'' numerical properties such as moving Seshadri constant $\epsilon(||D||;x)$ can be computed from the Okounkov bodies $\okbd_{Y_\bullet}(D)$ by fixing $Y_n$ at a given point $x$ of $X$ (see \cite{CHPW-asyba}, \cite{AV-loc pos}, \cite{AV-loc pos3}).
-One can also extract the ``global'' numerical properties such as ampleness, nefness, and the asymptotic base loci $\bp(D)$, $\bm(D)$ from the Okounkov bodies $\okbd_{Y_\bullet}(D)$ by varying admissible flags $Y_\bullet$ (see \cite{CHPW-asyba}, \cite{AV-loc pos}, \cite{AV-loc pos2}, \cite{AV-loc pos3}).
+The recent results tell us that the ``local'' numerical properties such as moving Seshadri constant $\epsilon(||D||;x)$ can be computed from the Okounkov bodies $\okbd_{Y_\bullet}(D)$ by fixing $Y_n$ at a given point $x$ of $X$ (see \cite{CHPW-asyba}, \cite{AV-loc pos, AV-loc pos3}).
+One can also extract the ``global'' numerical properties such as ampleness, nefness, and the asymptotic base loci $\bp(D)$, $\bm(D)$ from the Okounkov bodies $\okbd_{Y_\bullet}(D)$ by varying admissible flags $Y_\bullet$ (see \cite{CHPW-asyba}, \cite{AV-loc pos, AV-loc pos2, AV-loc pos3}).
 We remark that even in this global case, the results are based on the analysis of Okounkov bodies for admissible flags $Y_\bullet$ with a fixed center $Y_n=\{ x \}$.

 Now, it is natural to wonder what other local information can be obtained from the set of Okounkov bodies for $Y_\bullet$ with a fixed center $Y_n$.
-In other words, we may ask: \emph{what local numerical properties of a pseudoeffective divisor $D$ are precisely contained in the set of Okounkov bodies of $D$ with respect to admissible flags centered at a given fixed point?} In the surface case, the answer is given by Ro\'{e} in \cite{Roe}.
-The aim of this paper is to extend Ro\'{e}'s results \cite{Roe} on surfaces to higher dimensional varieties.
-For this purpose, we define the local numerical equivalence relation on pseudoeffective divisors using the divisorial Zariski decomposition.
-We also introduce various notions of admissible flags, and study the corresponding Okounkov bodies.
+In other words, we may ask the following: \begin{questionwn} What local numerical properties of a pseudoeffective divisor $D$ are precisely contained in the set of Okounkov bodies of $D$ with respect to admissible flags centered at a given fixed point? \end{questionwn}